rgamaesilva/mobile-flashcards-react-native/README.md

+This is project for UDACITY.

+The project is a Mobile FlashCards, that you can create Decks of cards, add some cards to the deck, and test the memory gettin a score after the quiz is done.

+To Run Clone the repository and run npm install or yarn install

+On the main directory run yarn start

+The app was created for iOs an tested on such device.

+The project was created with react-native-create-app, for additional information please read below

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).